kwickramasekara/youtube-offline/README.md

 - Each video is saved in its own folder named after the YouTube video ID
 - Video thumbnail is automatically downloaded as `background.jpg` and embedded into the MP4 as cover art
 - Videos are automatically converted to MP4 format for maximum compatibility with media servers
-- YouTube chapter markers are embedded into the video file for easy navigation in Plex and Infuse
+- YouTube chapter markers are embedded into the video file for easy navigation in media players
 - Sponsor segments, interaction reminders (like/subscribe), and self-promotion are automatically removed from videos using SponsorBlock data
 - Video metadata (title, description, etc.) is embedded into the MP4 file
-- Plex uses the embedded thumbnail as poster art and `background.jpg` as backdrop image
+- Media servers uses the embedded thumbnail as poster art and `background.jpg` as backdrop image
 - Example structure:
   ```
   downloads/dQw4w9WgXcQ/